Crisdj123/cs-portfolio/snake-game/README.md

 # 🐍 Pygame Snake Game

 A retro version of Snake built using Python and Pygame.
-Created as a group project with 4 students — I served as the **lead programmer**, responsible for the main game logic, collision, and scoring.
+Created as a 3-person group project — I served as the **lead programmer**, responsible for the main game logic, collision, and scoring.

 ## 📌 About the Game